Should MSK Clinic Owners Spend Time Posting on Linkedin?

 So now we’ve got a feed full of recycled advice, badly formatted infographics, and posts beginning with “I’ve been thinking a lot about leadership lately…”

-It’s all the same drivel:
+It’s all the same drivel.
+Mostly written by ChatGPT.

-There’s always a stock image of someone on a mountain or a handshake in a boardroom or, for the ones that really are trying hard, a picture of them with a fake Rolex, a cheap business class seat or an Uber Exec to show others just how successful they really are.
-There’s nothing like a picture you you in Dubai to make the masses go “fuck me, he’s an entrepreneur”.
+There’s always a stock image of someone on a mountain or, for the ones that really are trying hard, a picture of them with a fake Rolex, a cheap business class seat or some kind of flex to show others just how successful they really are.
+Because they don’t actually have any money most of the time the flex is pretty weak which is hilarious.
+“Look at me with my £2k business class seat on BA (which I’ll use in 20 different posts to try and get some ROI on it).

 Should You Have a Profile?